What is a Defined Benefit Plan?

 Contributions must be made by your business's tax filing deadline for the current tax year (plus extensions), but no later than September 15th.

-Can I contribute to a 401k plan and a Defined Benefit Plan?
+Can a 401k and a Profit Sharing Plan be added to a Defined Benefit Plan?

 Are loans or hardship withdrawals allowed?